winft/wrapland/CONTRIBUTING.md

 This means studying the debug log of the program.

-*KWinFT* is a program that makes use of Wrapland's server and client libraries.
+*Theseus' Ship* is a program that makes use of Wrapland's server and client libraries through *The Compositor Modules*.
-For further information on how to log and debug KWinFT and by that also Wrapland see the Logging and Debugging chapter in [KWinFT's Contributing document][kwinft-log-debug].
+For further information on how to log and debug Theseus' Ship and by that also Wrapland see the Logging and Debugging chapter in [Theseus' Ship's Contributing document][theseus-ship-log-debug].

 Another library and system service with a backend plugin that makes use of Wrapland's client library is *Disman*.